 In undergrad, I studied Cultural Anthropology for 2 years at the University at Buffalo before switching majors to Media Study and Production, where I embraced my love of unconventional storytelling methods.
 In 2018, I graduated from the Vermont College of Fine Arts Writing for Children and Young Adults program (VCFA WCYA) with an MFA in creative writing.

-These days you can find me on Instagram posting pictures of my dog and my cats, or on Twitter putting my neurosis on display, RTing DUNE memes, and reporting antisemites/alt-right accounts.
-You can contact me through the contact page, or through my agent, Danielle Burby of Mad Woman Literary Agency. 🙂
+These days you can find me on Instagram posting pictures of my pets, reposting DUNE memes, and reporting antisemites/alt-right accounts.
+You can contact me through my contact page, or, for professional opportunities, through my agent, Danielle Burby of Mad Woman Literary Agency. 🙂